 Are you motivated to lose weight?
-Is your weight-loss goal realistic?
-Answer these questions and more to make sure you're ready to start a weight-loss program — and know what steps to take if you aren't quite there.
+Is your goal realistic?
+Answer these questions to see if you're ready to start a weight-loss plan.
+Learn what steps to take if you aren't quite there.

 By Mayo Clinic Staff

 Your weight-loss success depends in large part on your readiness to take on the challenge.
 If you jump in before you're ready, your weight-loss plan might buckle under the first challenge.

 Knowing that you need to make changes in your life and actually doing it are two different things.

 Use these questions to assess your readiness to lose weight.